11 Tips that made me an Insanely Productive Person

 I’m talking about simple day-to-day tools like Google Drive or Dropbox for cloud storage, Asana or Toggl for task- and time-tracking, FreshBooks for cloud accounting, Expensify for expense management and Trello for list management.

 Just remember, any extremes should be avoided.
 Use tools, but don’t overuse tools!
-Look for a simple tool that does the trick.
+Look for a simple tool that does the trick, not less, not more.
 There’s no need to get too many features.
 Keep it simple.
 Analyze your business processes to discover where you’re losing time.
 Then look for ways of improving that particular step.
 Maybe an application is worth investing in.

 Analyze and determine problem areas.
 Then look for the appropriate solution (maybe a training, a software program, a collaboration, etc.) to boost your time efficiency and productivity.
 Find the right tool for the job, and use it.